NASA: ADS-B Could Allow Drones In NAS

 Key Takeaways:

-• The system provides collision warnings, real-time traffic and weather updates, and enhances situational awareness for both drone operators and nearby aircraft by leveraging existing FAA infrastructure.
+• The system provides collision warnings, real-time traffic/weather updates, and enhances situational awareness for drone operators and other aircraft by leveraging existing FAA infrastructure.

-• Vigilant Aerospace Systems licensed this NASA technology to commercialize it within their FlightHorizon product suite, aiming to improve flight safety for all aircraft and serve as a platform for future flight automation.
+• Vigilant Aerospace Systems has licensed this NASA technology to commercialize it within their FlightHorizon product suite for both manned and unmanned aircraft, aiming to improve flight safety and automation.

 See a mistake?
 Contact us.